- Myth 1: JDM auction sheets are free of omissions and errors.

 Myth 6: JDM cars are religiously and properly maintained.

-According to one source, Japanese car owners treat their cars like trendy accessories.
+Japanese car owners treat their cars like trendy accessories.
 As such, they do take care of their cars esthetically, but as soon as something under the hood starts to fail, they’ll opt not to incur the expense to fix it – they’ll sell it the first chance they get.

 As a cultural phenomenon, the same could be said for auction houses that are trying to offload their inventory.
 They’ll do the bare minimum esthetically to make sure the car looks good online, but under the hood is a whole different nightmare.
-This is truly “buyer beware”.
+This is true “buyer beware”.